Skip to content

 Tip 3:

-• The tags.state field indicates the state of the Load Balancers, values: active, provisioning, active_impaired, failed ("classic" type load balancer instances do not have this field)
+• The tags.state field indicates the Load Balancers status, with possible values: active, provisioning, active_impaired, failed (the "classic" type load balancer instances do not have this field)

-• The tags.Type field indicates the type of Load Balancers, values: application, network, gateway, classic
+• The tags.Type field indicates the Load Balancers type, with possible values: application, network, gateway, classic

-• The tags.Scheme field indicates the scheme of Load Balancers, values: internet-facing, internal
+• The tags.Scheme field indicates the Load Balancers scheme, with possible values: internet-facing, internal

-• The fields.ListenerDescriptions field represents the listener list for the load balancer
+• The fields.ListenerDescriptions field is the list of listeners for this load balancer

-• The fields.AvailabilityZones field represents the associated Amazon Route 53 availability zone information for the load balancer
+• The fields.AvailabilityZones field indicates the Amazon Route 53 availability zone information associated with the load balancer